 Those ’92 Olympics in Barcelona, what was it like being part of a women’s rowing team that, for Canada, dominated the discussion?

 That was amazing.
 We won the women’s pair, the four, the eight, Silken Laumanm got the bronze medal in the women’s single and I think it changed the dialogue.
 It changed the dialogue about women in sport.
 Before that, and even about Silken at world championships, she would be described more superficially.
 She’s so incredibly powerful and strong but the papers, people weren’t ready for that.
 So they would describe her as a Nordic with blue eyes, 100-watt smile and all this sort of stuff, and it was completely missing the point of what made Silken an extraordinary athlete.
-And then we came along and pretty much in all these different shapes of woman [laugh], some of us were shorter, taller, some were skinnier, some were broader and we were articulate … Journalists weren’t afraid to cover us and talk about us as competitive and aggressive and strong.
+And then we came along and pretty much in all these different shapes of woman [laughs].
+Some of us were shorter, taller, some were skinnier, some were broader and we were articulate….
+Journalists weren’t afraid to cover us and talk about us as competitive and aggressive and strong.

 I’m sure after ’92 and you win two Olympic gold medals, your financial situation changed dramatically as well.

 [Laughs.]
 What makes you so sure about that?